approaches

 1-5 sessions

-The technique involves very little interpretation of your past from me, but it may well allow you to process major episodes in your past life quickly, safely and effectively.
+This approach may well allow you to process major episodes in your past life quickly, safely and effectively.
 Sessions typically last from 1-2 hours.
-Many clients achieve major breakthroughs using EMDR.
+Many clients achieve major breakthroughs.

 Shorter-term